 php.ini settings are listed below.

-- The opcache will check for updated files on disk.
+The OPcache checks for updated files on disk.
 This is necessary to support applications that generate compiled PHP code from user configuration.
-If you are certain your application does not do so then you can disable this setting for a small performance boost.
+If you are certain your application doesn’t do so, then you can disable this setting for a small performance boost.